 |What are the largest denominations in the tradition today?||The denomination called the “Episcopal Church” is the largest in the tradition by a significant margin.
 Denominations and churches have split over theological, political, and social issues.
 Examples of contentious topics include women in ministry, allegations of devaluing Scripture, and issues related to same-sex marriage and gender identification.||Bodies within Eastern Orthodoxy are commonly referred to as national churches, not denominations.
 The largest are The Russian Orthodox Church, The Romanian Orthodox Church, The Greek Orthodox Church, and The Serbian Orthodox Church.|

-- The procession of the Holy Spirit: Eastern Orthodoxy believes that the Holy Spirit proceeds from the Father alone, and not the Father and the Son, like Protestantism and Roman Catholicism contend.
+- The procession of the Holy Spirit: Eastern Orthodoxy believes that the Holy Spirit proceeds from the Father alone, and not the Father and the Son, as Protestantism and Roman Catholicism contend.
 The phrase “and the Son,” also referred to as “the filioque clause,” which is the original Latin term, was inserted in the Nicene Creed in 589 A.D. at the Synod of Toledo, Spain.
-The Orthodox Church did not participate in the synod and strongly disagrees with the addition.
+The Orthodox Church did not participate in the synod and strongly disagreed with the addition.

 - The recognition of ecumenical councils: Ecumenical councils are meetings that have been held throughout church history to articulate unity of doctrine among Christians.
 The councils are applications of Jesus’ prayer for unity (John 17:21) and the example of the meeting in Jerusalem as recorded in Acts 15.
 The early church called councils to discuss important doctrines like the Trinity and Christology.
 Protestantism recognizes many beliefs expressed in the councils.
 Roman Catholicism recognizes 21 councils.
 Eastern Orthodoxy recognizes the first seven, which occurred from the 4th to 8th centuries.

-Also see Episcopalian vs Roman Catholic: What’s the Difference? to learn more.
+Also, see Episcopalian vs. Roman Catholic: What’s the Difference? to learn more.

 Episcopalian and Orthodox Christianity: Similarities and Differences